fondlez/SimpleAutoDelete/README.md

 ## What is it

-SimpleAutoDelete is a lightweight and minimal list based addon for Wow TBC 2.4.3 to automatically delete unwanted items.
+SimpleAutoDelete is a lightweight and minimal list based addon for World of Warcraft (supported clients 1.12.1 and 2.4.3) to automatically delete unwanted items.

 ## How to install

-Go to Releases in https://github.com/nullfoxh/SimpleAutoDelete-TBC/releases and download SimpleAutoDelete.zip.
+Go to Releases in https://github.com/fondlez/SimpleAutoDelete/releases and download SimpleAutoDelete.zip.
 Extract it to your World of Warcraft/Interface/AddOns folder and you're done!
 The final path should be World of Warcraft/Interface/AddOns/SimpleAutoDelete/SimpleAutoDelete.toc.

 ## How does it work